-Miller and Modigliani (1961) show that rational investors should be indifferent between current income and capital gains.
-In contrast to this principle, we find that many investors follow the rule of thumb of living off the income of their investments while keeping the principal untapped.
-This rule of thumb implies that investors may reach for income during low-interest-rate periods when the interest income from deposits and short-term bonds becomes insufficient relative to their desired consumption.
-Using data on individual stock holdings and mutual fund flows, we show that the reaching-for-income phenomenon is widespread and economically important.
-We document large and persistent inflows to high-income-yield assets following interest rate reductions, and reversals following interest rate hikes, implying strong shifts in investor demand.
+Miller and Modigliani (1961) show that rational investors should be indifferent between the splits between current income and capital gain.
+In contrast to this principle, we find that many investors follow the rule-of-thumb of living off the income from their investments while keeping the principal untapped.
+This rule-of-thumb implies that investors may "reach for income" during low-interest-rate periods when the interest income from deposits and short-term bonds becomes insufficient relative to their desired consumption.
+Using data on individual stock holdings and mutual fund flows, we show that the reaching for income phenomenon is widespread and economically important.
+We document large and persistent inflows to high-income-yield assets following interest-rate reductions, and reversals following interest-rate hikes, implying strong shifts in investors' demand.
 We also find that changes in interest rates significantly affect the relative valuation of firms with different dividend policies.
-A dynamic trading strategy that exploits such changes in relative valuations generates significant excess returns.
-We construct a theoretical model in which the reaching-for-income behavior has important implications for monetary policy.
-By influencing the interest income from deposits and short-term bonds, monetary policy can affect consumption, portfolio choice, and asset prices even in an economy in which prices are fully flexible.
-This channel is outside the standard representative-agent New Keynesian framework in which the key friction is price stickiness.
+A dynamic trading strategy which exploits such changes in relative valuations generates significant excess returns.

+We construct a theoretical model that shows the reaching-for-income behavior has important implications for monetary policy.
+By influencing the interest income from deposits and short-term bonds, monetary policy may affect consumption, portfolio choice, and asset prices even in an economy in which prices are fully flexible.
+This channel is outside the standard representative agent New Keynesian framework in which the key friction is price stickiness.